-A longer description of this hike will follow, along with recommendations and maps.
+A longer description of this hike can be found here, along with recommendations and maps.

 11/12/17: An update on this particular Katahdin hike in September, in advance of full hike/blog post content- X-rays a couple weeks after the hike showed dad broke his wrist during the rainy descent down the Saddle Trail.
-This, combined with our 100-Mile Wilderness experience, finally convinced us of the utility of hiking poles, and our gear reviews will follow regarding these poles.
+This, combined with our 100-Mile Wilderness experience, finally convinced us of the utility of hiking poles, and we bought some Voli Trekking Poles.

 9/8/18: Another successful hike of Katahdin, this time via the Knife Edge (more on that soon).
 One of the aforementioned Voli hiking poles snapped during the descent.
 Better a pole than a wrist.
 Amazon no longer stocks them, so we wonder if others had the same problem.

 (Disclaimer: This post contains affiliate links, and as an Amazon Associate Hiking in Maine blog earns from qualifying purchases.)

 fantastic pictures!! especially for some of us who can no longer go!!